 Image: Ultimate Driving Tours

 Cooking

 French cuisine has a formidable reputation and is renowned for both finesse and flavour – sometimes traditionally rustic and at other times unabashedly pretentious.
 French cuisine is so highly regarded that it was added to the UNESCO List of Intangible Cultural Heritage in 2010.
-If you want to truly appreciate the country’s gastronomy, then you will need to plan ahead.
+If you want to truly appreciate the country’s gastronomy in the culinary city of Lyon, then you will need to plan ahead.
 Join us for a gourmet driving tour of France to explore the country’s celebrated food scene and iconic wine regions.
 Bon appétit!

+Image: Ultimate Driving Tours